Author: admin

 Evolution

-In the 1980s as part of my O Level in Biology, my school organized a trip to the Natural History Museum.
-This was a time long before mobile phones, the Internet, computers, Google, You Tube….etc etc. So, for us, kids it was an exciting opportunity to see something different.
+In the 1980s as part of my O Level in Biology, my school organised a trip to the Natural History Museum.
+This was a time long before mobile phones, the Internet, computers, Google, You Tube….etc etc. So, for us kids it was an exciting opportunity to see something different.
 The premise of the trip was […]

 Role of Mothers in Islam